zsteinkamp/zsteinkamp.github.io/_posts/2019-08-10-how-to-interview-post.markdown

 ## Technical Questions
 A good technical question allows the candidate to demonstrate understanding, not just knowledge.
 For example, rather than asking the candidate to list the states of a TCP connection, ask them to explain why TCP connections have different states.
 Drill into candidate answers with more "why?" questions rather than "what?" questions.

-System Design Questions
+## System Design Questions
-Ask the candidate to use the whiteboard to describe either a distributed system they have worked on (P3/P4), or give them an application to design (P4/P5).
+Ask the candidate to use the whiteboard to describe either a distributed system they have worked on (mid-level), or give them an application to design (senior-level).
 In both cases, they should be able to give a concrete implementation rather than just a logical diagram.

 ## Coding Problems
 No programmer in their job codes on a whiteboard with a critical audience scrutinizing their every move.
 Therefore, if you are doing a coding question, have a laptop handy for the candidate to work on.
 Ideally the laptop would have several different popular text editors installed.
 Choose a problem or task to work together on, and you will not only learn how the candidate solves problems, but you will get a chance to see how they are to actually work with.

 If the candidate is remote, then use a site like [collabedit.com](https://collabedit.com/) to open a shared workspace that both of you can see and type in.

 A good coding question doesn't have a magic answer.
 It is a simple problem that allows the candidate to demonstrate they know how to be a programmer.
 It will have many many possible solutions.
 The interviewer will be well versed in the problem and several of its solutions, and will ask the candidate about compromises or tradeoffs in a solution.
 Some examples are in the Appendix at the bottom of this document.
-Please add your favorite questions!

 ## Candidate's Questions
 The questions a candidate asks can tell so much about what they value in a job.
 If they are only asking about technical stack but they are interviewing for a lead or manager role, that is a big red flag.
 Give the candidate a comfortable space where they can ask any question to you about anything related to the job or company, and give them an honest answer.